Volshebnik23/AICP/ROADMAP.md

 This roadmap reflects the **actual repository artifacts**, not only content embedded in the Suite index.
 It separates: (A) Spec authoring (text), and (B) Productization (executable, enforceable deliverables).

-AICP uses versions for technical evolution, but roadmap sequencing is dependency-based (technical prerequisites first), not product-release sequencing.
+AICP uses versions for technical evolution, but roadmap sequencing is **dependency-based** (technical prerequisites first), not product-release sequencing.
+AICP is to content-layer agent interaction what HTTPS/TLS is to secure transport: a standard protocol, not an infrastructure provider (e.g., not a “CA” or a hosted enforcement platform).

 **Suite document:** `docs/suite/AICP_Suite_Overview_and_Skeleton_v0.1.21_EN.md`
 **Core canonical paths:** `docs/core/`, `schemas/core/`, `fixtures/`